MicronOxford/SIMcheck/README.md

 * 0.9.7: final pre-submission features & fixes

-      - raw mod contrast:
-"""
-Fig S4 explaining the Modulation contrast for the DAPI example.
-Please let me know if in particular panel d looks alright for you.
-Am I correct that the MCNR is calculated from the 1 order MC (orange box) and the highest frequency noise (purple box)?
-What is the binning of frequencies?

-Related to this, I have copied bead layer raw SI dataset shown in Fig S2 in the SIMcheck_Shared_214 dropbox folder (green_bead-layer_512_02_CRP.tif).
-I am quite puzzled that SIMcheck spits out an MCNR of only 8.7.
-If I apply an OTSU threshold by hand and measure the average feature MCNR the value is above 19, consistent with the visual impression.
-Could you please have a look what is going on?
-"""
-      - FPJ: auto-contrast mode-max and update comments, docs
       - correct flicker for illumination pattern check
       - pseudo-widefield: simple ratio bleach correction, project & perserve 16-bit, bicubic interpolation